mila-iqia/milabench/README.md

 milarun run milabench.models.polynome:main -d $DATAROOT -o polynome-results.json -- --poly-degree 6 --batch-size 1024 --max-count 1_000_000
 ```

+### Benchmarks for lower memory

+Use `profiles/<N>gb.json` instead of `profiles/standard.json` to run the benchmarks on GPUs with at most N GB of memory.
+There are also weights in `weights/<N>gb.json` to compute a score for these modified benchmarks.

 ### Tweaks

 You can create tweaked baselines by modifying a copy of `standard.json`.
 These tweaked baselines may be used to either test something different, debug, or demonstrate further capacities, if needed.